Thunderbolts*: Box office

-Thunderbolts* has grossed $190.3 million in the United States and Canada, and $192.2 million in other territories, for a worldwide total of $382.4 million.
-It is one of the lowest grossing MCU films, with Variety reporting that it needed to earn an "unachievable" $425 million worldwide to break-even.
+Thunderbolts* grossed $190.3 million in the United States and Canada, and $192.2 million in other territories, for a worldwide total of $382.4 million.
+It is one of the lowest grossing MCU films.
+Rebecca Rubin at Variety reported that the film needed to earn an "unachievable" $425 million worldwide to break-even, based on "slightly cheaper" than usual costs for an MCU film: the production budget was $180 million and the marketing budget was $100 million.
+Rubin and Brent Lang said Thunderbolts* and the other two 2025 MCU films, Brave New World and First Steps, were all "commercial duds" and part of a "lousy streak" for Marvel Studios.
+Feige attributed the low box office performance to audiences believing they needed to watch the MCU's Disney+ series in order to understand the film; he felt the studio should have better explained that this was not necessary.

 In mid-April 2025, Thunderbolts* was projected to have a $63–77 million opening weekend in the United States, with the "target number" expected to be $70 million.
 By the end of the month, the film was projected to earn $70–75 million domestically and $160–175 million globally on its opening weekend, with some domestic projections going as high as $80–90 million.
 The film earned $31.5 million domestically in its opening day, including $11.5 million from Thursday night previews.
 The film would gross $74.3 million in its domestic opening weekend, while also earning $86.1 million internationally for a total of $160.1 million, including $20 million from IMAX screenings.
 In its second weekend the film made $33.1 million, remaining atop the box office.
-The 55% drop was noted as good for an MCU film, compared to the 68% second weekend decrease by Captain America: Brave New World earlier that year.
+The 55% drop was noted as good for an MCU film, compared to the 68% second weekend decrease by Brave New World earlier that year.
 It made $17 million on its third weekend, a drop of 52%, and it dropped to second behind the new release of Final Destination Bloodlines.

-Feige attributed the film's low box office performance to audiences believing they needed to watch the MCU's Disney+ series to see the film, adding that he felt the studio should have better explained that this was not necessary.